sekrupke/bi-mini-project-p02/README.md

 The _Insert_ statements are implemented considering the Data Vault Model with calculation of hash values for business keys and calculation of _hash_diff_ on descriptive columns.
 In order to avoid duplicate database imports in Hubs, Satellites and Links a Set "cache" with already inserted md5 hash values is held.
 When a md5 hash value is already present in the Set "cache", no insert statement in the table is executed.
-The md5 hash calculation is done by two helper functions.
+The md5 hash calculation is done via two helper functions.
 The following code shows an example for a Link table, the variables are named similar to the Data Vault Model (_see Table lnk_detail_author_):
 ```python